spikekips/spikekips.github.io/content/services/services.md

 - **Home Calls**: I provide home call services for all repairs, making it easy for you to get the help you need without leaving your home.
 - **Data Recovery**: Please note that I do not work on broken hardware for data recovery attempts.
 - **Custom Builds**: If you're looking to build a custom computer, I can assist you with the entire process, including sourcing parts.
+So long as you order the parts or pay me to order them.

 Feel free to reach out for any inquiries or to schedule a service!